LucasNPrice/fglasso/README.md

 # fglasso
-Gaussian graphical model via functional graphical lasso for network analysis.
+Mixture of Gaussian graphical model for network analysis.

 See 'run_fglasso.R" for demonstration.